NixOS/rfcs/rfcs/0000-plan-dynanism.md

    ```

    Now that we have `path` vs `path!*`, we also don't need `---derivation` as a disambiguator, and so that should be removed along with all the complexity that goes with it.
-   (`toBuildables` in the the nix commands should always be pure functions and not consult the store.)
+   (`toDerivedPathsWithHints` in the the nix commands should always be pure functions and not consult the store.)

 3. Extend the scheduler and derivation dependencies similarly: